hamid42643/amazon_sales/README.md

 ![alt text](image.png)

 # data description
-w_ax:
-    - Full name: Wrist Accelerometer X-axis
-    - Measures: Movement on the X-axis of a wrist-worn device
-    - Range: Approximately 0.80 to 0.95 in the dataset
-    - Example: Detecting wrist movements while typing on a keyboard; a value of 0.90 might indicate a light movement.

-w_ay:
-    - Full name: Wrist Accelerometer Y-axis
-    - Measures: Movement on the Y-axis of a wrist-worn device
-    - Range: About -0.22 to -0.16
-    - Example: Arm being at rest or slightly lifted; a value of -0.20 could indicate a stable arm position with minimal movement.

-c_az:
-    - Full name: Chest Accelerometer Z-axis
-    - Measures: Movement on the Z-axis of a chest-worn device
-    - Range: Approximately -0.34 to -0.55
-    - Example: Monitoring breathing patterns; a value of -0.50 might represent a normal inhalation or exhalation.

-c_ecg:
-    - Full name: Chest Electrocardiogram
-    - Measures: Electrical activity of the heart
-    - Range: About -1.16 to -1.15
-    - Example: Observing heart rhythm during a resting state; a value of -1.15 might correspond to a normal resting heartbeat.

-c_emg:
-    - Full name: Chest Electromyography
-    - Measures: Electrical activity of chest muscles
-    - Range: Around -0.02 to 0.01
-    - Example: Detecting muscle tension; a value near 0.00 could indicate relaxed muscles.

-w_az:
-    - Full name: Wrist Accelerometer Z-axis
-    - Measures: Movement on the Z-axis of a wrist-worn device
-    - Range: Around 5.24 to 5.26
-    - Example: Tracking wrist rotation; a value of 5.25 might show a slight twist of the wrist.

-w_bvp:
-    - Full name: Wrist Blood Volume Pulse
-    - Measures: Blood flow, indicative of heart rate
-    - Range: About 30.07 to 30.12
-    - Example: Measuring heart rate variability; a value of 30.10 could reflect a stable heart rate during a calm state.

-w_label:
-    - Full name: Label
-    - Measures: Classification label (e.g., stress vs. no stress)
-    - Range: Binary (0, 1), only 0 in the dataset
-    - Example: Labeling data for stress detection; a 0 could label data collected during a period of no stress.
+1. w_ax:
+    1. Mean: Calculate the average wrist movement on the X-axis.
+    2. Real-World Range: Typically between -2.0 and 2.0 (representing acceleration in meters per second squared).
+    3. Example: Detecting wrist movements while typing on a keyboard; a value of 1.5 might indicate rapid typing, and -1.0 could represent a sudden stop.
+2. w_ay:
+    1. Standard Deviation: Measure the variation in arm movement on the Y-axis.
+    2. Real-World Range: Typically between -2.0 and 2.0.
+    3. Example: Arm being at rest or slightly lifted; a value of -0.5 could indicate a stable arm position, while -1.8 might suggest rapid, erratic movements.
+3. c_az:
+    1. Minimum and Maximum: Identify the range of chest movement on the Z-axis.
+    2. Real-World Range: Typically between -5.0 and 5.0.
+    3. Example: Monitoring breathing patterns; a value of -4.5 might represent a deep inhalation, and 4.0 could indicate a forceful exhalation.
+4. c_ecg:
+    1. Median: Find the middle value of heart electrical activity.
+    2. Real-World Range: Typically between -2.0 and 2.0 (in millivolts).
+    3. Example: Observing heart rhythm during a resting state; a value of -0.5 might correspond to a calm heartbeat, while -1.8 could indicate a rapid, irregular heartbeat.
+5. c_emg:
+    1. Standard Deviation: Assess the variability in chest muscle activity.
+    2. Real-World Range: Typically between -5.0 and 5.0 (in millivolts).
+    3. Example: Detecting muscle tension; a value near -4.5 could indicate significant muscle contraction, while 0.2 might represent relaxed muscles.
+6. w_az:
+    1. Mean: Calculate the average wrist rotation on the Z-axis.
+    2. Real-World Range: Typically between -2.0 and 2.0.
+    3. Example: Tracking wrist rotation; a value of 1.0 might show a moderate twist of the wrist, and -2.0 could represent an extreme, full rotation.
+7. w_bvp:
+    1. Percentiles: Determine the 25th and 75th percentiles of wrist blood volume pulse for distribution insights.
+    2. Real-World Range: Typically between 30 and 150 (in beats per minute).
+    3. Example: Measuring heart rate variability; a value of 140 might reflect a high-stress situation, while 60 could indicate a very relaxed state.
+8. w_label:
+    1. Count: Count the occurrences of each label (0 and 1) for stress detection analysis.
+    2. Real-World Range: Binary (0, 1), representing different states or categories.
+    3. Example: Labeling data for stress detection; a 0 could indicate data collected during a period of no stress, and 1 might represent high-stress situations.

 # simple statistical operations:
-w_ax:
+    1. w_ax:
+        a.
 Mean: Calculate the average wrist movement on the X-axis.
-w_ay:
+    2. w_ay:
+        a.
 Standard Deviation: Measure the variation in arm movement on the Y-axis.
-c_az:
+    3. c_az:
+        a.
 Minimum and Maximum: Identify the range of chest movement on the Z-axis.
-c_ecg:
+    4. c_ecg:
+        a.
 Median: Find the middle value of heart electrical activity.
-c_emg:
+    5. c_emg:
+        a.
 Standard Deviation: Assess the variability in chest muscle activity.
-w_az:
+    6. w_az:
+        a.
 Mean: Calculate the average wrist rotation on the Z-axis.
-w_bvp:
+    7. w_bvp:
+        a.
 Percentiles: Determine the 25th and 75th percentiles of wrist blood volume pulse for distribution insights.
-w_label:
+    8. w_label:
+        a.
 Count: Count the occurrences of each label (0 and 1) for stress detection analysis.

 # potential use cases: